Offers of securities in New Zealand are regulated by the provisions of the Financial Markets Conduct Act 2013 (FMCA).

 A company cannot rely on an investor’s self certification if it knows that in fact the investor did not have the experience stated in their certificate.

 A template wholesale investor certificate can be found on our website.
 To ensure compliance with the exclusion, the wording of the certificate should not be changed by the investor or the Independent Advisor.
+Companies seeking to rely on the eligible investor exclusion should also review an investor’s completed self-certification to ensure that the requirements of the eligible investor exclusion have been met.
+Our detailed comments on what that review should entail can be found on our blog.

 investments of at least NZ$750,000 (cl 3(3)(b) of sch 1)